-The system administrator and/or Internet Safety Coordinator and/or building principal shall monitor student internet access.
+The [system administrator OR the Internet Safety Coordinator OR the building principal] shall monitor student internet access.

-Internet filtering software or other technology-based protection systems may be disabled by a supervising teacher or school administrator, as necessary, for purposes of bona fide research or other educational projects being conducted by students age 18 and older.
+Internet filtering software or other technology-based protection systems may be disabled by a supervising teacher or School administrator, as necessary, for purposes of bona fide research or other educational projects being conducted by students age 18 and older.